-I was looking at that.
-I was just thinking, Well, okay, that angle depends on surely what angle the femur is hurt.
-So, yes, absolutely.
+I was looking at that and I was just thinking, well, okay, that angle depends on surely what angle the femur is at so...

+Yes, absolutely.
 So so if you have an x ray, where they've over rotated the femur, or it's a little bit over tilted, it can have an impact on what you're seeing.
-But generally, if you're kind of getting to that plus 40, you're looking at a Pinto.
-Now, this is more of a, a woman's impingement, really, we tend to see pincers, generally in women.
+But generally, if you're kind of getting to that plus 40, you're looking at a pincer.
+Now, this is more of a woman's impingement, really, we tend to see pincers, generally in women.
 And usually, it's a woman who's a little bit older as well, later in their years.
-So the medial head, the femoral head can start to migrate medially, which can therefore deepen the socket further.
+So the femoral head can start to migrate medially, which can therefore deepen the socket further.

 So just a word for those people watching.
 We've got a slide deck of 50 different slides for tonight's discussion.
-We're not going to be showing all of them on the screen here, but we will be sending them out as a handout either, we won't be latest, No, it'll be tomorrow.
-So you will get these images, and you will get all the bullet points and slides to come out as well.
-So don't worry, if you're thinking, Oh, crikey, I wish I had that image.
-And I could look at it, you will get them tomorrow.
+We're not going to be showing all of them on the screen here, but we will be sending them out as a handout either, well it won't be later tonight, it'll be tomorrow.
+So you will get these images, and you will get all the bullet pointed slides as well.
+So don't worry, if you're thinking, oh, crikey, I wish I had that image and I could look at it.
+You will get them tomorrow.
 Hopefully, it'll make more sense when you can see it physically on the paper.

-So the presentation of this in clinic would probably be somebody who was globally quite reduced in their range of movement, you'd probably see a reduction in flexion more than likely internal rotation and quite possibly external rotation as well, because you've got the posterior wall sitting.
+So the presentation of this in clinic would probably be somebody who was globally quite reduced in their range of movement, you'd probably see a reduction in flexion, more than likely internal rotation and quite possibly external rotation as well, because you've got the posterior wall sitting a little bit further up.

 What age do you reckon this is going to present?
+Like, typically.

-Like, typically, you're probably starting to suspect potential global PINSA 35.
-Plus, you could, there's obviously people who would have it younger.
-But generally, it's something in a in a woman that's a bit older.
+You're probably starting to suspect potential global pincer at 35 plus, there's obviously people who would have it younger.
+But generally, it's something in a woman that's a bit older.

-So what's provoking that then because that's, that's not a menopausal age, or anything else where you think something hormonal is changing, suddenly, often it's the medial drive of the of the femoral head, it can be, you can get ossification of the labrum as well.
-So if you've overloaded that potential part of the labrum, there's no hard and fast research to prove this.
-But there's sort of theories out there that if you have, if you stand in hip hang, so classically, where you stand like that, a lot of ladies do that.
-So there's, there's sort of theories that the way have seen them a few times.
-So there's this sort of thing means that the superior lateral migration of the of the head can start to cause overload of the labrum here, which can then ossify so that that's a way you can develop it.
-So yeah, it's, uh, you know, you could be born with hip sockets as well, it could just be your anatomy your makeup.
-So yeah, that's global pincer, which is one form of FAI s.
+So what's provoking that then because that's not a menopausal age, or anything else where you think something hormonal is changing.
+What's made it suddenly happen at 30 plus?

+Often it's the medial drive of the femoral head, you can get ossification of the labrum as well.
+So if you've overloaded that potential part of the labrum.
+There's no hard and fast research to prove this, but there's sort of theories out there that if you have, if you stand in hip hang, so classically, where you stand like that, a lot of ladies do that.
+So there's, there's sort of theories that the way....

-I know that as well most of them in the Navy, I actually
+I know a few chaps that do that as well.
+Most of them in the Navy, I think.